 For Author-owned Educational Materials, the University is granted a non-exclusive, royalty-free license for the internal use of Educational Materials by any unit of the University for instruction or education including teaching, research, extension and service in the public interest.

-Unless otherwise specified, the license for the University’s internal use will continue until the Educational Materials are no longer in use by the University to ensure the availability and continuity of academic and educational programming and until the author has requested to terminate the University’s license in writing, whichever is later.
+Unless otherwise specified, the license for the University’s internal use will continue for a period of three (3) years to ensure the availability and continuity of academic and educational programming (the “Internal Use Period”).
 The University and the author will work together in good faith to update the Educational Materials as mutually agreed upon.
 If, within a reasonable period of time as determined by the University, the parties are unable to reach an agreement regarding updates or the author is unwilling or unable to update the materials, the University may engage another author to make such necessary updates.
+After expiration of the Internal Use Period, the author may request in writing that the University cease internal use of the Educational Materials, and if revision is not feasible, the University will cease use of the Educational Materials.

 All internal use of Educational Materials should include appropriate attribution where feasible and the author should be consulted regarding their preferred attribution when possible.
 The author should also be given the option not to be listed as a source of the material if they prefer not to be associated with its subsequent usage or update by the University.